As of August 7, 2021 – Updated Garden of Remembrance Protocols for Covid-19

 When you choose the Garden of Remembrance, you join in a sacred bond with and help strengthen the greater Washington area Jewish community.
 As the region’s most inclusive Jewish cemetery, the nonprofit Memorial Park offers comprehensive services in accordance with all branches of Judaism, reflecting the full range of Jewish practices and honoring personal preferences.
 Funeral services are held graveside, in our beautiful outdoor Gazebo, or in the near future, in our new Memorial Chapel.

-We are proud to have twenty-eight Partner Congregations that have purchased individual sections within the memorial park for their members.
+We are proud to have twenty-nine Partner Congregations that have purchased individual sections within the memorial park for their members.

 Our Community Gardens offer a wide range of cemetery plot locations and options for those not affiliated with a synagogue.
 Our Family Gardens sections consist of beds of tall grasses and perennial flowers with low, slant family memorial markers.
 A limited number of distinct sections to group loved ones together in a final resting place are available for families providing a sense of closeness, privacy and solitude.
 The Memorial Park offers Legacy Gardens for 4, 6, 8, or 10 family burial sites and Forest Glades which accommodate up to twenty family burial sites.
 The Legacy Gardens and Forest Glades include a contribution to our nonprofit memorial park.

-Certified as a Hybrid Green Burial Cemetery by the Green Burial Council, of the memorial park Green Burial Garden prohibits the use of concrete liners and upright memorial markers.
-Unique Forest View is offered for boulders containing cremated remains.
+Certified as a Hybrid Green Burial Cemetery by the Green Burial Council, the Gan Zikaron Green Burial Garden prohibits the use of concrete liners and upright memorial markers.
+Our unique Forest View woodlands is offered for individual or companion “Back to Nature” boulders containing cremated remains.
 Mausoleums and Columbariums offer above-ground entombment in the tradition of our ancestors, Abraham and Sarah.

 All site purchases include an additional 10% contribution to the Garden of Remembrance Endowed Care Fund to provide perpetual care.